mponce0/covid19.analytics/README.md

 * `integrity.check()`, this determines whether there are integrity issues within the datasets or changes to the structure of the data

-Alternatively we provide a `data.checks()` function that will run both functions on an specied dataset.
+Alternatively we provide a `data.checks()` function that will run both functions on an specified dataset.

-#### Data Intregrity
+#### Data Integrity
-It is highly unlikely that you would face a situation where the internal structure of the data, or its actual integrity may be compromised but if you think that this is the case or the `integrity.check()` function reports this, please we urgue you to contact the developer of this package (https://github.com/mponce0/covid19.analytics/issues).
+It is highly unlikely that you would face a situation where the internal structure of the data, or its actual integrity may be compromised but if you think that this is the case or the `integrity.check()` function reports this, please we urge you to contact the developer of this package (https://github.com/mponce0/covid19.analytics/issues).

 #### Data Consistency
 Data consistency issues and/or anomalies in the data have been reported several times, see https://github.com/CSSEGISandData/COVID-19/issues/.
 These are claimed, in most of the cases, to be missreported data and usually are just an insignificant number of the total cases.
-Having said that, we believe that the user should be aware of these situations and we recommed using the `consistency.check()` function to verify the dataset you will be working with.
+Having said that, we believe that the user should be aware of these situations and we recommend using the `consistency.check()` function to verify the dataset you will be working with.

 ### covid19-Sequencing data